mezzio/mezzio/docs/book/v3/cookbook/using-a-base-path.md

 }
 ```

+More detail is provided on this in the [official Nginx documentation](https://nginx.org/en/docs/http/ngx_http_core_module.html#location).

 > ### Using other web servers
 >
 > If you are using a web-server other than Apache or Nginx, and know how to do a similar